psugam/sans-theme/content/doc/taxonomy/index.md

 ### Creating Custom Taxonomies

-The theme supports unlimited custom taxonomies beyond the default options.
-Custom taxonomies follow the same configuration pattern as default taxonomies.
+The process of creating custom taxonomies follows the same logic as that of default taxonomies.
 #### Syntax Pattern

 {{<codeblock lang="toml">}}